Scholarships for College

 - Elks National Foundation has a variety of scholarships.
 For Most Valuable Student application, use Lodge #188

 - Have an original research project?
 Apply for the Regeneron scholarship.

 - The Elizabeth Gillis Ahern and Leonard F. Ahern Memorial Scholarship.
 The scholarship is awarded to one Cheverus senior, providing $7500 each year for each of your four years towards college tuition.
-A Google form will be emailed to seniors in November inviting them to apply, and the requirements will be reviewed in College Advising classes (early November).
+A Google form will be available to seniors in November in their College Advising Google Classroom along with the requirements.
+Filing for financial aid at Cheverus is required.

 - AXA Achievement Scholarship for seniors who are active leaders.